 Juniperina Juvenile Justice Centre

 - Incentive for good behaviour

-These weekly sessions have proven to reduce aggression, violence and negativity and to enhance creative expression, self esteem and positivity.
+These weekly sessions have proven to reduce aggression, self-harm, violence and negativity and to enhance creative expression, self esteem and positivity.
 Given the relatively small size of these classes, the mentoring is exceptionally powerful, making an observable impact on the young men and women involved.
 Youth are taught many different aspects of creativity and musical expression, including songwriting, performance and recording.
 Through these mentoring sessions and musical therapy, many of the youth when released, go on to become enrolled in training programs for the Australian music industry.

 The physiological benefits of participants involved in the ACMF program include stress release, motivation, improved emotional and cognitive skills, including self esteem and problem solving.

 Shane Stanton, Principal at Ashley Youth Detention Centre, TAS

 95% of the boys I’ve taught have not come back into the centres!

 Tom Soteriou, Cavan Youth Education Centre, Magill Remand Centre, SA